garrandall/popular-music-data/tracks/in-love-wit-chu-da-brat-cherish.md

 Im in love with you more than my car
 More than my house
-More than the night I keep your name comin out my mouth I cant get you off my mind
+More than the night I keep your name comin out my mouth I can't get you off my mind
 Finally found somebody who see me instead what's on the out side As fine as Roy Jones
 Makin a move in my bones